probiner/DASH/README.md

 - Description messages for quicker overview awareness of the node operation in the node network.

 ## Installation
-1) Place the DASH folder in a directory where you place other Houdini packages, e.g. `C:\users\user01\Documents\MyHoudiniPackages\Dash`
+1) Extract the repo contents into a `DASH` folder.
+Place it in a directory where you place other Houdini packages, e.g. `C:\users\user01\Documents\MyHoudiniPackages\Dash`
 2) Place the contained DASH.json in the Houdini user directory, inside packages directory, e.g, `C:\users\user01\Documents\houdini20.0\packages\DASH.json`
 3) Edit the `DASH` variable to point to package directory.
 Windows users will be forced here to use forward slashes.
 E.g. `"DASH": "C:/users/user01/Documents/MyHoudiniPackages/Dash"`.
 Save.
 4) All done.
 Launch Houdini and the nodes, desktop and toolbar should now be ready to use.